pinellolab/dictys/README.rst

 FAQ
 ==========================
-* How do I perform network inference faster?
+* **How do I perform network inference faster**?

   1. Get a GPU, such as:

      - `Google Colaboratory <https://colab.research.google.com/>`_ offers free GPU access with zero/minimal setup.
 You can run Dictys on very small datasets for free, or larger datasets with paid membership.
 See `our tutorial <https://colab.research.google.com/drive/1XJFpmAKzub-41QyoD6N_OGUgtbaGtU8g?usp=sharing>`_.
      - Major cloud computing service providers offer GPU access that is orders of magnitude cheaper than a scRNA-seq experiment.
      - High-performance computing cluster with GPU access at institution or other levels.
 Dedicated computing server.
 Personal computer with high-end consumer level GPU.
      - People or labs with the above access.

   2. Reduce the computational load, such as:

      - For context specific networks, choose only cell clusters of your interest.
 For this, delete the uninterested cell clusters in `data/subsets.txt`.
      - For dynamic networks, use fewer windows.
 This risks reducing time resolution.
 Details TBA.
      - Reduce the number of training steps.
 This risks reducing network quality.
 Details TBA.

   3. Configure properly for a powerful CPU.
 Details TBA.

+* **Why do I see this error:** ``AssertionError: Torch not compiled with CUDA enabled``?

+  This is because you installed a CPU-only pytorch but tried to run it on GPU.
+You have several options:

+  1. To run pytorch on CPU, run ``dictys_helper makefile_update.py path/to/config.mk '{"DEVICE": "cpu"}'`` to configure to CPU mode.
+See `Tutorials`_ to find the right place to run this command.
+  2. To run pytorch on GPU, reinstall Dictys with the correct options to enable GPU support at `Installation`_.

 Issues
 ==========================